Degree Requirements

 *Students are responsible for knowing the requirements of the professional schools where they plan to apply.
 Other courses may be required for specific programs.*

-Each of the three interdisciplinary majors – Clinical Professions, Community Patient Care, and Health Management, Policy and Information - has Upper Level Major Requirements that help prepare students for entry to professional training programs or become part of the healthcare workforce.
+Each of the three interdisciplinary majors – Clinical Professions, Community Patient Care, and Health Management, Policy & Information - has Upper Level Major Requirements that help prepare students for entry to professional training programs or become part of the healthcare workforce.

 Lists of the upper division course requirements for each IMS major can be found under Majors